-Department Chair: David Dearden
+Department Chair: Dr. David V. Dearden

-Chemistry is the study of matter, the changes undergone by matter, and the laws that govern the changes.
+Chemistry is the study of matter, the changes undergone by matter, and the laws that govern those changes.
 Chemists study atoms as well as the structures and reactions of molecules.
 They also work to develop simplifying models (theories) that permit the correlation and explanation of observations about matter.
 Chemical principles are fundamental to the understanding of subjects ranging from the molecular basis of biology to the structure of rocks and minerals.
 Chemistry is an essential foundation in engineering disciplines, especially in chemical engineering, electronics, energy and environmental science, geology, pharmacy and medicine, and in virtually all manufacturing areas.

-Chemistry is an active science that is vital to human existence.
+Futhermore, chemistry is an active science that is vital to human existence.
 Energy needs, environmental concerns, and requirements for new materials all involve major contributions from chemists.
 Examples of the diverse areas of interest to chemists include regulation of protein synthesis, signal transduction at the cellular level and proteomics (biochemistry), design and synthesis of medicinal compounds (organic chemistry), design and synthesis of new molecular structures and materials (inorganic chemistry), spectroscopic study of energy transfer and molecular structures (physical chemistry), and analysis of medicinal compounds, biological materials, and contaminants or trace elements found in the environment (analytical chemistry).

 Chemistry involves more than test tubes and beakers.
 It includes working with a variety of equipment and instruments such as mass spectrometers, calorimeters, chromatographs, ultracentrifuges, lasers, X-ray diffractometers, and nuclear magnetic resonance spectrometers.

-To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:
+To receive a BYU bachelor's degree (BA) or bachelor of science degree (BS) a student must complete, in addition to all requirements for a specific major, the following university requirements:

 - A minimum of 30 credit hours in residence